TexasPolk CountyCourt Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first official appearance in court.
-It typically occurs within a few weeks of your arrest.
-You will receive a notice in the mail with the date, time, and location.
+The arraignment is your first formal appearance in court.
+It usually occurs within a few weeks of your arrest.
+At the arraignment:

 2. Pre-Trial Hearings